Tejas7007/cersonskylab-anisoap-ase/README.md

 ## 🎯 What is AniSOAP-ASE?

-A **production-ready ASE calculator** that seamlessly integrates **AniSOAP** (Anisotropic Smooth Overlap of Atomic Positions) descriptors into the **Atomic Simulation Environment (ASE)** ecosystem.
+A **prototype ASE calculator** that integrates **AniSOAP** (Anisotropic Smooth Overlap of Atomic Positions) descriptors into the **Atomic Simulation Environment (ASE)** ecosystem.

-Enable ML-driven energy and force predictions directly within your ASE workflows — perfect for molecular dynamics, geometry optimization, and high-throughput screening.
+Currently supports energy predictions for molecular and solid-state systems, with a modular architecture designed for future extension to forces and stress tensors.

 ### Why This Calculator?

 - 🔌 **Drop-in replacement** for any ASE calculator
-- 🚀 **Production-tested** architecture inspired by CACE, MACE, and XTB-ASE
+- 🏗️ **Production-inspired** architecture from CACE, MACE, and XTB-ASE
 - 🎨 **Modular design** — swap descriptors and models without touching calculator code
 - ⚡ **Smart caching** — automatic result reuse for unchanged structures
-- 🧪 **Battle-tested** with comprehensive unit tests
+- 🧪 **Unit-tested** with comprehensive test coverage

 ---